Introduction

 - Flexibility: Before an order is

-, you have more flexibility to modify its details. - Credit Re-evaluation: If you change the order amount (either by increasing or decreasing it), Two will re-evaluate the credit
+VERIFIED, you have more flexibility to modify its details. - Credit Re-evaluation: If you change the order amount (either by increasing or decreasing it), Two will re-evaluate the credit

-.- If the new amount is still within the buyer's credit limit, the
+status.- If the new amount is still within the buyer's credit limit, the

-. - If an increase pushes the order amount beyond the buyer's credit limit, the
+statuswill remainAPPROVED. - If an increase pushes the order amount beyond the buyer's credit limit, the

 - If the new amount is still within the buyer's credit limit, the

-Editing VERIFIED
+Editing VERIFIED Orders

-) is tied to the specific order amount at the time of verification.- Decreasing Order Amount: Generally, you can make changes that decrease the total order amount (e.g., reducing quantity, lowering a price).
+Once an order's state is VERIFIED, the original credit approval (status: APPROVED) is tied to the specific order amount at the time of verification.- Decreasing Order Amount: Generally, you can make changes that decrease the total order amount (e.g., reducing quantity, lowering a price).
 Such changes usually retain the

-status. - Increasing Order Amount: It is strongly discouraged to make changes that increase the total order amount on a
+APPROVEDstatus. - Increasing Order Amount: It is strongly discouraged to make changes that increase the total order amount on a

-, as the original credit approval did not cover the higher amount.
+VERIFIEDorder.
+This is highly likely to result in the order'sstatuschanging toREJECTED, as the original credit approval did not cover the higher amount.

 Best Practice for Order Adjustments: